 Securing agreement of first group of universities to participate in the survey: top-ranked universities with a particular commitment to teaching and learning from a range of countries worldwide were prioritised.
 Many participating institutions have recently made, or are planning to make, changes to how they support, evaluate and/or reward teaching achievement.

-Data analysis: data from the first 13 institutional surveys will be brought together for analysis.
-The analysis will consider both overall patterns and the differences in perspectives and experiences by respondent demographic (gender, seniority, role, discipline, etc.) and (where institutional anonymity can be protected) by institution type and broad geographic region.
+Run 1.
+Data analysis and documentation: findings from the first 13 institutional surveys were analysed.
+The analysis considered both overall patterns and the differences in perspectives and experiences by respondent demographic (gender, seniority, role, discipline, etc.) and the differences between individual institutions and the amalgamated findings across all 13 institutions.